 If you’re into history, Dublin is a good option for you.
 It’s one of the best places to visit in Ireland with kids.

 During springtime, the city comes alive in many different ways.
-If you time your visit right, you’ll be able to witness the month-long St. Patrick’s Festival celebration that culminates with the parade on March 17.
+If you time your visit right, you can witness the month-long St. Patrick’s Festival celebration that culminates with the parade on March 17.
 Needless to say, St. Paddy’s in Ireland is an unforgettable experience.

 Ireland’s capital is still chilly in March and April, but the cold is mild and you’ll find plenty of Irish Whisky and stout to take you off the edge.